benkiefer/open/README.md

 	open -e test.txt

 If you want to use an editor other than Notepad, set your EDITOR environment variable.
-If it's not on your PATH, make sure you use the full path to the EDITOR variable.
+If your EDITOR is not on your PATH, make sure you use the full path in the EDITOR variable.